 Rapid Prototyping as part of an ADM-Q project (production of end-use parts)

-Additive manufacturing of the bracket with our quality-approved AM process for Electron Beam Melting (EBM)
+Additive manufacturing of the bracket with our quality-approved AM process for Laser Melting (LM)

 - Support removal

 - CNC milling

 - CT scan after blasting

 - Measurement and control of tensile tests and density cubes